stefan-it/hmBench/README.md

 ## Results

-We set-up a Leaderboard - named hmLeaderboard - on the Hugging Face Model Hub benchmarking the models and can be accessed [here](https://huggingface.co/spaces/hmbench/hmLeaderboard).
+The `hmLeaderboard` space on the Hugging Face Model Hub shows all results and can be accessed [here](https://huggingface.co/spaces/hmbench/hmLeaderboard).

 ## Fine-Tuning